Private School poster

 The inciting incident occurs at 11 minutes when Christine reconnects with Jim Green from Freemount Academy, reigniting their romance and creating complications with Jordan who wants Jim for herself..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Christine and her friends actively commit to sneaking out and breaking school rules to pursue their relationships with the boys, crossing into a world of rebellion and risk., moving from reaction to action.
+This reveals the protagonist's commitment to Christine and her friends actively commit to sneaking out and breaking school rules to pursue their relationships with the boys, crossing into a world of rebellion and risk., moving from reaction to action.

 The Collapse moment at 68 minutes (76% through) represents the emotional nadir.
 Here, Christine and Jim have a major falling out due to Jordan's final manipulation, or Christine faces expulsion.
-The relationship appears over and her time at Cherryvale seems finished., illustrates the protagonist at their lowest point.
+The relationship appears over and her time at Cherryvale seems finished., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 73 minutes initiates the final act resolution at 82% of the runtime.
 Christine discovers the truth about Jordan's manipulations or realizes she must be true to herself and fight for her relationship, gaining the courage to take action., demonstrating the transformation achieved throughout the journey.